 - 3-4 lb pork loin roast

 - 2 tsp salt

-Combine seasonings; rub into pork roast.
+- Combine seasonings; rub into pork roast.
 Place on top of onions and carrots; add chicken broth (but don't pour over meat).

-Shred and serve over rice or on hot buttered tortillas.
-Garnish as desired.
+- Shred and serve over rice or inside tortillas.